ishanshre/Data-Structure/1. Linked List/README.md

 # Linked List
+1. Linked List is a dynamic data structure which consist of nodes.
-1. Linked List is a liner data structure
+2. Linked List is a liner data structure
-2. Every linked list has two parts.They are data section and address section.
+3. Every linked list has two parts.They are data section and address section.
-3. Data Section consist of the elements whereas address section contains the address of next element of list which is called node
+4. Data Section consist of the elements whereas address section contains the address of next element of list which is called node
-4. Size of the linked list is not fixed and can be stored in any location in the list
+5. Size of the linked list is not fixed and can be stored in any location in the list
-5. Unlike arrays, linked list elements are not stored at a contiguous location Head --> |data|addr| --> |data|addr| --> |data|null| --> Tail
+6. Unlike arrays, linked list elements are not stored at a contiguous location Head --> |data|addr| --> |data|addr| --> |data|null| --> Tail

 ## Advantages of Linked List